markh-de/KiVar/README.md

 ## Usage

-The process of writing and assigning rules to components (symbols/footprints) is done manually using simple expressions.
+The process of writing and assigning rules to components (i.e. symbols and footprints) is done manually using simple expressions.

-Once all relevant components are equipped with their variation rules, the KiVar plugin allows the selection of variation choices providing an easy-to-use dialog interface and takes care of the automatic assignment of the corresponding component values and attributes.
+Once all relevant components are equipped with their variation rules, KiVar allows the selection of variation choices using either an easy-to-use dialog interface (when using the Action Plugin) or a command-line interface (when using the CLI application) and takes care of the automatic analysis and assignment of the corresponding component values and attributes.

 The following sections describe the process of configuring your schematic or board and, after that, selecting a variation configuration from the previously configured variation choices.